 I feel a strange gratitude to you.
 By not promoting me to supervisor years ago, you squashed my interest in becoming management, and in the end, did me a favor.
 I still get to help low-wage workers get money from their employers who have wronged them and enjoy hearing my clients’ stories.
 But I don’t have to sit through torturous management meetings.
 I can join spirited, union-lead sidewalk protests alongside that inflatable rat and my mostly younger cohorts (and get the free cute union-logo tote bag).
 I’ve had time to unearth my passion for writing and making art that I’d ignored for years of my life.
 Without widespread accolades or monetary compensation, I have made significant time for creativity in recent years, which has left me more confident.
 If it weren’t dark outside as I write this and the terrain pretty flat in Manhattan, I’d climb to a mountain top and yell: I’m a damn good writer, I have stuff to say and I’m an eager artist who has potential to improve!
 And yes, I recognize my strengths as a lawyer.
 (A shout out to my newish supervisor who has contributed much to my sense of well-being.
 May she be cloned in spades!).
 In the words of a TikTok life coach, we must learn to welcome rejection as redirection.
 So thank you, Sir, for the redirection.

 Sometimes I even miss you (or maybe I just miss the days of yore).
 Our office is vastly different today; we have three floors of prime office space downtown, a well designed lobby and conference rooms named after celebrities.
 (Did I mention, we have unlimited office supplies no longer kept under lock and key and doled out by a grumpy Russian man in grimaces?)
 But part-timers no longer get offices.
-We scrounge around for a few hours of a conference room to avoid dreaded cubicle time.
+We scrounge around for a few hours for a conference room to avoid dreaded cubicle time.
 My seat is warm from someone else’s butt.
 I can’t decorate my office with cute postcards and photos that reflect my experiences and tastes.
 Gone is the quirky fun that a small office fosters.
 How impromptu, we’d on our own throw an all office swap-a-thon where people would dump old clothes and household wares into an empty cubicle and all day, staff could be heard oohing and ahing over items.
 How someone could be heard laughing maniacally (often me) without admonishment.
-How long ago, our wildly inappropriately dressed, gabby receptionist used to take naps on the only couch and haggle with a jewelry salesperson who would peddle wares out of a leather briefcase.
+How long ago, our wildly inappropriately dressed, affable receptionist used to take naps on the only couch and haggle with a jewelry salesperson who would peddle wares out of a leather briefcase.
 How that small, intimate workspace lead to some of the best friendships of my life.